-NOTICE IS HERI EBY GIVEN that on at the polling place of in the Township of , County of ,; an election will be held in which f the following question shall be subr nitted to the electors of Township.
-Shall Township levy taxes for a f five year period commencing in , which shall exceed the legal limit by \$, so that the e taxes levied, instead of being \$, which is the limit authoriz ed by law, shall be \$? () Yes or () No BE IT KNOWN th at the total income of Township from the first day of 20, to the last day of 20, was \$ and that the total warrants issued for said period amounted to \$ resulting in a d eficit for said period of \$ • BE IT FURTHER KNOWN that the expected expe nditures for each year of a five yea r period commencing in 20 are e roughly equivalent to \$ spent in 20 BE IT FURTHER KNOWN that the current tax le vy of 18 mills which produced \$ in income in 20 is the le egal maximum but that a 100 per cent excess levy is authorized for a five year period If 60 percent of the qualifi ed electors shall approve the abo ve stated question, the levy shall be e increased to be the amount of 18 mills upo on each dollar of taxable valuatio n which increase would have produ uced \$ in add ditional income at 20 valua ations.
-BE IT FURTHER KNOWN that said election will be opened at o'clockm. and d will continue open until o'clock m. of said · SPECIAL ELF ECTION Township INSTRUCTION T O VOTER: Mark a cross (x) or other mark in the square opposite the word "yes" if you are in favor of this l evy.
-Mark a cross (x) or other m ark in the square opposite the wor d "no" if you are not in favor of this levy.
-Shall Township levy taxes for a fi ive year period commencing in 20 , which shall exceed the legal limit by \$ so that the taxe s levied, instead of being \$? () Yes or () No By order of the Bo ard of Supervisors of Township.
-Dated at , North Dakota, this day of, 20 Clerk
+NOTICE IS HEREBY GIVEN that onat the polling place of in the Township of, County of , an election will be held in which the following question shall be submitted to the electors of Township.
+Shall Township levy taxes for a five year period commencing in, which s shall exceed the legal limit by \$, so that the taxes levied, instead of being \$, wh hich is the limit authorized by law, shall be \$? ( ) Yes or ( ) No BE IT KNOWN that the total income of Township from the first day of 20 ), to the last day of 20, was \$ and that the total warrants issued for said period iod amounted to \$resulting in a deficit for said period of \$ BE IT FURTHER KNOWN that the expected expenditures for each year of a five year period commencing in 20 are roughly equivalent to \$ spent in 20 BE IT FURTHER KNOWN that the current tax levy of 18 mills which produced \$ i in income in 20 is the legal maximum but that a 100 percent excess levy is authorized for a five year per riod.
+If 60 percent of the qualified electors shall approve the above stated question, the levy shall be increased to o be the amount of 18 mills upon each dollar of taxable valuation which increase would have produced \$ in additional income at 20 valuations.
+BE IT FURTHER KNOWN that said election will be opened at o'clockm. and will continue of open until o'clockm. of said SPECIAL ELECTION Township INSTRUCTION TO VOTER: Mark a cross (x) or other mark in the square opposite the word "yes" you are in favor of this levy.
+Mark a cross (x) or other mark in the square opposite the word "no" if you a not in favor of this levy.
+ShallTownship levy taxes for a five year period commencing in 20, which shall exceed the legal limit by \$so that the taxes levied, instead of being \$? ( ) Yes or ( ) No By order of the Board of Supervisors ofTownship.
+Dated at, North Dakota, thisday of, 20 Clerk

-Publishing dates: At least ten days before the election, (Annual Meeting).
+Clerk Publishing dates: At least ten days before the election, (Annual Meeting).

-Mill Levy Increase OFFICIAL BALLOT

-SPECIAL TOWNSHIP ELECTION
+Mill Levy Increase OFFICIAL BALLOT SPECIAL TOWNSHIP ELECTION

 , 20

 Township, County, North Dakota

 "Shall Township, County, North Dakota,

-levy taxes for the years ,,,, which shall exceed the legal limit by
+levy taxes for the years, ,,, wh ich shall exceed the legal limit by

-\$ dollars, so that the taxes levied instead of be eing \$dollars, which is the
+\$dollars, so that the taxes levied instead of of being \$dollars, which is the

-limit authorized by law, shall be \$dollars?"
+limit authorized by law, shall be \$ dollars?"

 Yes

 No

-OFFICIAL BALLOT SPECIAL TOWNSHIP ELECT TION
+OFFICIAL BALLO SPECIAL TOWNSHIP ELI

-, 20)
+, 20

 Township, County, North Dakota

 Judge of Election